 BASE focuses on advancement up to First Class in a hands-on environment, and borrows from Baden-Powell’s Brownsea Island Camp to turn it up a notch.
 For the week, Scouts will join a BASE patrol and participate in games, lessons, and activities with their peers.
 Practice knots, sharpen and use an axe and saw, raise and lower the American Flag, and then put all of these newly learned skills to practical purpose in setting up their own camp in the BASE program area.

-In addition to the focus of Scouting skills, we also strive to have Scouts earn the Scouting Heritage Merit Badge and an additional merit badge of choice.
+In addition to the focus of Scouting skills, we also strive to have Scouts earn the Scouting Heritage and Nature Merit Badges.

 The Tower staff truly loves working 40′ in the air at our Climbing/Rappelling Tower.
 Our highly qualified staff will teach Scouts about ropes, harnesses, and climbing safety.
 Climbing merit badge is a lot more than scaling walls and rappelling down them; it is an opportunity for Scouts to confront their fears and learn to conquer ANY task.

 Our tower has two different rappelling heights, an inverted climbing wall, a chimney climb, and at least a dozen different climbing routes.
 Climbing competitions take place throughout the week and encourage Scouts to climb often and improve their overall climbing technique.

 Attending camp is not without its scheduling challenges, especially for older youth who want to do exciting activities reserved specifically for them, but still want to earn merit badges.
 At Klaus, we believe it doesn’t have to be that way.

 Additionally, Climb On Safely is offered to leaders by request for those leaders who prefer face-to-face instruction versus online instruction.
 For more on COPE, please visit the COPE page.